Shashank172003/Learnet-MERN/README.md

 **Learnet** is a full-featured e-learning platform built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 It allows instructors to create and publish courses, and students to browse, enroll, and learn from them.

 ---
-<sub>🎓 This project was developed as part of my 2nd semester MCA curriculum to strengthen my skills in full-stack development using the MERN stack.</sub>
+<small>🎓 This project was developed as part of my 2nd semester MCA curriculum to strengthen my skills in full-stack development using the MERN stack.</small>

 ---
 ## 🚀 Features